Ariana Verrilli, DVM, DACVIM, Owner

 Dr. Verrilli then pursued a one-year small animal rotating medical and surgical internship through Atlantic Coast Veterinary Specialists in Bohemia, NY.
 In 2015, she completed a medical oncology specialty internship through the Animal Medical Center in NYC and finished her oncology residency with them in 2018.
 Ariana obtained her board certification as a Diplomate of the College of Oncology within the American College of Veterinary Internal Medicine in 2021.

 Ariana moved to upstate NY to be closer to family and enjoy all that the capital district has to offer.
-In her spare time, she appreciates the company of good friends and family, as well as hiking, camping and leisurely reading.
-She lives at home with her husband, three dogs, and four cats.
+In her spare time, she appreciates the company of good friends and family, as well as hiking, camping, and leisurely reading.
+She lives at home with her husband, two daughters, one dog, four cats, and chickens.